-In 2012 she began receiving a small stipend as part of the European Union funded grant called Treat Iron-Related Childhood-Onset Neurodegeneration (TIRCON) for grant related dissemination activities.
+As the organization's representative in the European Union funded grant titled Treat Iron-Related Childhood-Onset Neurodegeneration (TIRCON), she handles grant related dissemination activities.
 Some of these activities are the preparation of information packages on NBIA for clinicians, the scientific community and families; creating alliances with other NBIA lay advocacy organizations; implementing an educational protocol for training workshops on NBIA disorders and informing the public about TIRCON activities and results.

-Lindsey Zipkin joined our organization in July, 2014.
+Lindsey Zipkin joined our organization in July, 2014, as a part-time employee.
 Her primary goal as Development Director is to increase funding to further our mission of curing NBIA disorders and supporting NBIA families.
 Her work will encompass all facets of fundraising, including individual giving, planned giving, our annual Community Campaign, NBIA Disorders Association fundraising events and grant writing.
 She will work with our newly formed Development Committee and will be a liaison for all family fundraisers and current, former and prospective donors to the organization.

 Our Volunteer Directors work tirelessly to help advance the organization’s goals.